openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ### aws-load-balancer-controller
-AWS maintains an out-of-tree controller with support for ALBs for Ingress and Service type resources.
+AWS maintains an out-of-tree controller with support for ALBs for Ingress and NLBs for Service type resources.
 The in-tree Service controller only provisions [classic load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) and